-☑ swaps: the mutual fund manager may use interest rate, index, inflation and currency swaps ☑ currency futures
+☑ swaps: the fund manager may use interest rate, index, inflation and currency swaps

+☑ currency futures

-☑ volatility derivatives: for both purchases and sales, the mutual fund may use volatility derivatives, especially volatility index futures, e.g. US and European equity market volatility indexes (respectively VIX and VSTOXX futures), for up to 3% of fund net assets.
+☑ volatility derivatives: for both purchases and sales, the mutual fund may use volatility derivatives, especially volatility index futures, e.g. US and European equity market volatility indexes (respectively VIX and VSTOXX futures), for up to 3% of the fund's net assets.